 The Racing Integrity Commissioner is a statutory authority that reports to Parliament through the Minister for Racing.

-The Commissioner provides an annual report to the Minister on the performance of his functions or the exercise of his powers, and integrity related issues that the Commissioner determines to be in the public interest to be tabled in Parliament.
+The Commissioner provides an annual report to the Minister on the performance of his functions or the exercise of his powers.

 The Office of the Racing Integrity Commissioner is supported in an administrative capacity by the Department of Jobs, Precincts and Regions.